Notarized Translation, Legalized Translation, & More

 Notarized translation is a process where a notary public verifies the authenticity of a translated document.
 It's important to note that notarization does not certify the quality or accuracy of the translation; it only certifies the identity of the person who claims to have translated the document.
 Essentially, to get a translation notarized, a notary public must swear that the translator’s identity is true.

-If a high-quality and accurate translation is needed, especially for legal or governmental purposes, it is advisable to use a certified translator or a reputable translation agency.
+If a high-quality and accurate translation is needed, especially for legal or governmental purposes, it is advisable to use a Italian certified translator or a reputable translation agency.

 When is Notarized Translation Necessary?